 How hard is it to get a settlement in an auto accident case?

 The reality is it all depends.
 Every person’s accident, every person’s right to compensation or damages is different because every person’s body is different and every accident is different.
-The way an accident happened, the impact, the injuries, and the susceptibility to injury can be different for every person.
+The way an accident happened, the impact, the personal injury, and the susceptibility to an injury can be different for every person.

 Sometimes, it goes pretty smoothly.
 For example, if the other driver has only $15,000 in liability insurance coverage, that’s the minimum required for California law, a minimum of $15,000 per person, $30,000 per occurrence, and my client suffers significant injuries, I’ll write a demand letter once treatment has concluded or developed further.
 I’ll say, “Look, this is worth more than what you the policy provides for so we’re demanding the insurance policy limits here.”

 Ultimately the client is the one that controls whether or not to accept a settlement.
 If a client tells me that they absolutely insist upon taking a settlement, that the dollar amount is okay, and they want it, I have to listen to that.
 Usually if someone has significant injuries, they’re not going to just roll over and say they don’t want to go further with a claim or case.

 The statute of limitations sets forth a deadline to file a lawsuit.
-In Los Angeles and the rest of California, there is typically a two-year deadline from the date of the accident to file a lawsuit for injuries.
+In Los Angeles, CA, and the rest of California there is typically a two-year deadline from the date of the accident to file a lawsuit for injuries.
 There are certain exceptions to this rule like medical malpractice claims, claims against government entities, or when minors are injured.